nakul-shahdadpuri/ml_for_everybody/README.md

 User Interface.
 User can use the buttons to load a dataset and to begin the data preprocessing tasks.
 ![Screenshot from 2022-03-10 17-13-59 (2)](https://user-images.githubusercontent.com/43999912/157656920-d56cce13-1dcc-43d3-9e55-9668591504d7.png)

 Once data is loaded, user can see the dataset and the datatypes.
-User can choose to convert categorical values/drop columns or even scale numberical values.
+User can choose to convert categorical values/drop columns or even scale numerical values.
 ![Screenshot from 2022-03-10 17-14-18](https://user-images.githubusercontent.com/43999912/157656937-66eba70b-1fb1-494f-9532-953c8afc31d2.png)

 Once the user is happy with the dataset, they can choose to train a machine learning model on it.
 We have given option between Linear regression, logitic regression and neural networks.
 This is the screen for neural networks.